 FQDN aliases are not supported in Snort.

 By being so, users are forced to maintain IP addresses or IP ranges in their already light-years long aliases, or worst, disable the triggering rules in snort, therefore mining the effectiveness of the snort application.

-#1 Updated by Kill Bill over 2 years ago
+#1 Updated by Kill Bill almost 3 years ago